 - Human Rights Externship in Geneva—Through the Human Rights Externship, students may spend a semester working in Geneva for a nongovernmental organization (NGO) committed to the protection of human rights.

 - Government Lawyering in Washington, D.C.—Students in the Government Lawyering Externship may spend a semester working at a government office in Washington.
 Examples include opportunities with the staff of a congressional committee or subcommittee, in the legal office of an administrative agency, or with a federal board/commission.

 - Independent Proposal Externship—Students may develop their own proposal for a full-time externship.

 BU Law offers 16 semester-abroad opportunities at top universities in Europe, Asia, Latin America, and the Middle East.
 In addition, students can choose to pursue an international dual degree program through one of five partner universities:

-- JD/LLM in European Law at the Université Panthéon-Assas in Paris (Paris II)
+- JD/LLM in European Law at the Université Panthéon-Assas in Paris, France (Paris II)

 - JD/LLM in International & European Business Law at the Universidad Pontificia Comillas (ICADE) in Madrid, Spain